 After potatoes have steamed, heat remaining tablespoon olive oil in a large skillet on medium-high heat.
 Add remaining red onion and garlic and saute until translucent, about 5 minutes.
 Add chili powder, stir and cook until fragrant, about 1 minute.
 Turn off heat and carefully add sweet potatoes to the skillet.
 Using a potato masher, mash together the sweet potatoes and sauteed vegetables to make a thick puree.
 Season with salt and black pepper to taste.

-Preheat oven to 350 degrees fahrenheit.
+Preheat oven to 350 degrees.
 Spread 1/2 cup plain tomato sauce at the bottom of a large casserole dish.
 Layer 3 of the halved tortillas over the bottom to mostly cover.
 Top with 1/2 the sweet potato mash and 1/2 the tempeh sauce.
 Top with another layer of 3 halved tortillas.
 Top with remaining sweet potato mash and tempeh sauce.
 Top with another 3 halved tortillas.
 Spread remaining 1/2 cup plain tomato sauce over the top.

-Place casserole in the oven and bake 30 minutes until lightly golden and slightly bubbly.
+Place casserole in the oven and bake 30 minutes until lightly golden and bubbly.
 Serve garnished with sliced avocado, cilantro and hot sauce.